wusted/circle-ci-test/README.md

 - For Terraform to connect to CircleCI and DigitalOcean
 - Add the DOCKER_USER and DOCKER_PASS
 - envs to CircleCI for the project.
+- add the A record in the Domain Provider for the Load Balancer.

 # Usage.